moggieuk/ERCF-Springy/README.md

 <li>You must replace all your top-hats with the "universal" design supplied.
 <li>The selector door has been strengthed in the hinge area and now locks with two 3x2mm magnets.
 <li>Articulated servo mounts are provided for both the popular MG90S and Savox servo options.
-<li>Either 12mm or 15mm springs can be used.
-If you use the shorter 12mm spring, a "spring extender" is included to lengthen to the required 15mm.
-You could print this at different scales if necessary to adjust to other 6mm springs you have handy.
+<li>Springs from about 10mm to 15mm accomodated - cut it too long.
 You do want the 1mm s/steel wire size though to provide the correct pressure.
 </ul>

 ## Parts needed